 To work at this level, the knowledge needs to focus on designing and setting up PMOs and of course running them.

-To get prepared for this type of job, there are three different courses, in order of popularity:
+To get prepared for this type of job, there are two different courses:

 At this level, focus on developing leadership and business management skills is also a must.